COVID-19: Information about the coronavirus in Taos, New Mexico.

 How can I get vaccinated?

-You can get vaccinated or get a booster dose at the Holy Cross Annex Building on Tuesday, Wednesday, and Thursday from 11am-3pm.
+You can get vaccinated or get your booster dose at the Holy Cross Annex Building on Tuesday, Wednesday, and Thursday from 11am-3pm.
 No appointment is necessary.

 There are a number of additional locations offering vaccines in Taos.
 Find out more information about getting vaccinated.